-If you are struggling with getting good hair on wash days, check out my mini course Master Your Wash Day.
-This quick course will teach you how to use the products you already have to have more defined, longer lasting curls in just one day.
+If you are struggling with getting good hair on wash days, check out my program Fabulous Curls Academy.
+Phase 2, Master Your Wash Day, will teach you how to use the products you already have to have more defined, longer lasting curls in just one day.

 Sleep In A Pineapple or Buff

 You also need to preserve your curls overnight as best you can.
 Most people sleep in a pineapple or use a buff.